Kong/developer.konghq.com/app/_gateway_entities/event_hooks.md

 * **event**: `health`
 * **handler**: `webhook-custom`

-The values in the `fields` array represent the availble template parameters you can use when constructing a payload.
+The values in the `fields` array represent the available template parameters you can use when constructing a payload.

 * `upstream_id`
 * `ip`